talatkuyuk/next-mdx-remote-client-in-pages-router/README.md

-# a blog application with `next-mdx-remote-client` for pages router in Next.js
+# It is a blog application with `next-mdx-remote-client` for pages router in Next.js

 It is a `nextjs` application for demonstration of `next-mdx-remote-client`'s features in pages router.